Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 This workflow does not run automatically.

+This workflow uploads all three built zips (client, server & lang) as an artifact.

 When run, the options are (excluding the [branch selection](#activating-the-workflow-on-another-branch) available to all workflows):

 <table>